maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * _done_ Refactor equiv_input and MCQ to make use of the new extra options mechanism.
 * _done_ Add in support for the maxima `simplex` package.
 * _done_ Add an answer test to check if decimal separator is in the wrong place (See issue #314).
+* _done_ Add an answer test to check sets and provide better feedback.
 * _done_ Significant improvements to the bulk testing, returning runtime errors and identifying all questions without tests or worked solutions.

 * Better CSS.
 (See issue #380)